mikerhodes/github-to-omnifocus/README.md

 myorg/myrepo#123 My issue title
 ```

-The `myorg/myrepo#123` the key that links task and issue/PR.
+The `myorg/myrepo#123` is the key that links tasks to their issues/PRs.

 ## Using